🧠 The 18 KB Engine That Reveals Correct Values Without Computation

 SVARE demonstrates:

-• Computation is not required as the source of truth
+• Computation is not required as the source of correctness

 • Incomplete or conflicting structure produces no forced value